|Nutrition Facts (per serving)|

 The pairing of pineapple and tequila is a perfect foundation for adding more layers of flavor.
 Experience it for yourself with one of these great recipes:

-- Hawaiian Margarita - Break out the fruits because this blended beauty mixes strawberries and pineapple for a summertime delight.
+- Hawaiian Margarita: This blended beverage mixes strawberries and pineapple for a summertime delight.

-- Pineapple Chili Margarita - Don't forget to add Tabasco to this spicy drink.
+- Pineapple Chile Margarita: Tabasco gives a kick to this spicy drink.

 - Tamarind-Pineapple Margarita: The combination of pineapple and tamarind may make one of the best margaritas you've tasted.